colbyfayock/colbyfayock.com/src/_posts/reliable-and-maintainable-google-analytics-in-webpack.md

 ## Getting started

 We’ll want to start out with a basic Webpack setup with HTML Webpack Plugin already configured.
-This guide won’t walk you through that setup, but here are a couple of starting points if you don’t know where to start:
+This guide won’t walk you through that setup, but here are a couple of starting points if you're not familiar:

 * [Webpack’s Getting Started guide](https://webpack.js.org/guides/getting-started/#basic-setup)
 * [Webpack’s guide for HTML Webpack Plugin](https://webpack.js.org/plugins/html-webpack-plugin/)

-Otherwise, there are a ton of awesome tutorials out there you can find by [Googling around a little bit](https://www.google.com/search?q=webpack+html+tutorial).
+* A ton of awesome tutorials out there you can find by [Googling around a little bit](https://www.google.com/search?q=webpack+html+tutorial)

 Lastly, if you already have an `index.html` set up, I won’t judge you for now, but hopefully this inspires you to approach other snippets the same way and remove the need for a managed `index.html` file at all.